 Virtual lock switch

-The Level Lock virtual switches are available on the main screen in the Home app.
-Unlocking and locking are as simple as tapping on the lock button.
+The Level Bolt virtual switches are available on the main screen in the Home app.
+Unlocking and locking a door in iOS 16 is as simple as tapping the lock button and sliding the toggle.

-Since the Level Lock works with HomeKit, it can also be controlled via Siri.
-For example, I can unlock my back door by telling Siri, “Hey Siri, unlock Back Door lock.”
+Since the Level Bolt works with HomeKit, it can also be controlled via Siri.
+For example, I can unlock my back door by telling Siri, “Hey Siri, unlock the Back Door.”

-Remote controlling deadbolts is cool, but using HomeKit automations with them is even cooler.
+Remote controlling deadbolts is cool, but using HomeKit automation with them is even cooler.
 If you take advantage of location tracking, you can automatically have the deadbolts lock when you leave.
-You can also have them unlock when you arrive and then auto lock soon after that.
+You can also have them unlock when you arrive and then auto-lock soon after that.

 Fortunately, the Home app provides the ability only to notify you during certain times.
 For example, you can set it to only notify you during the hours you typically sleep.
 That way, you can be notified if someone has compromised the lock, or if one of your kids is trying to sneak out of the house.

-If you are committed to the HomeKit platform like I am, and you’ve been waiting for the perfect smart lock, the Level Lock is about as good as it gets.
-I’m giving it a 9 out of 10 because the build quality is high, it’s easy to install and maintain, I get to keep my existing hardware, and it does everything I need it to do with the Home app.
-The only downside to Level Lock is the price.
-It retails for $250, but I still think it’s well worth it.
+If you are committed to the HomeKit platform like I am, and you’ve been waiting for the perfect smart lock, the Level Bolt is about as good as it gets.
+I’m giving it a 4.6 out of 5 because the build quality is high, it’s easy to install and maintain, I get to keep my existing hardware, and it does everything I need it to do with the Home app.
+The only downside to Level Bolt is the price.
+It retails for $199, but I still think it’s well worth it.
 Especially with the peace of mind it brings me at night when it automatically locks my doors.

-Level Lock can be purchased directly from their site at level.co.
+Level Bolt can be purchased directly from their site at level.co or from Amazon.com.